isabella232/dynamic-media-classic.en-1/help/publishing-ecatalogs-associated-pdfs.md

 # Publishing eCatalogs and associated PDFs{#publishing-ecatalogs-and-associated-pdfs}

 Publishing places your eCatalog and PDF on Dynamic Media Image Servers so it can be made available to your web site or application.
-As part of the publishing process, the Scene7 Publishing System activates the URL string.
+As part of the publishing process, Dynamic Media Classic activates the URL string.
 You can place this URL string in your HTML web page code.

 >[!NOTE]
 >